sshewara/sshewara.github.io/README.md

-This is an example webpage for a training based website
+This is an example webpage for a training based website that can be used to share resources externally.